 Chapter 5, Managing Profitable Growth: PRP Profit Cycle, describes the core management processes of the PRP profit cycle that are needed to convert your understanding of your profit opportunities into consistent, sustainable profitable growth and dominant strategic positioning.

 Chapter 6, Creating Customer Profit Levers, describes how to identify and deploy your customer profit levers for strategic advantage and profitable growth.
 These include account selection, account management, profit-based price optimization, and integrated account strategy.
 The chapter provides specific examples of each.

 Chapter 7, Creating Product Profit Levers, covers profit levers for product selection, strategic category management, and extended product creation and management.
 It includes specific examples, along with tips and pitfalls in product and category management.

 Chapter 8, Creating Supply Chain Profit Levers, addresses how to identify and develop the profit levers associated with supply chain selection (including structuring your product flow pathways), supply chain operations, and supply chain strategy.
 Again, the chapter provides a number of specific case studies.

 Chapter 9, Creating Channels Profit Levers, details the profit levers associated with channel selection, channel management (including omnichannel management, and managing in the context of increasing disintermediation), and integrated channels strategy, illustrated with case studies and examples.

-Chapter 11, Managing Your Strategic Paradigm, covers direction-setting, strategic what-ifs, planning, and budgeting, with specific examples.
+Chapter 11, Managing Your Strategic Paradigm, covers direction-setting, intensive and extensive strategic initiatives, strategic what-ifs, planning, and budgeting, with specific examples.

-Chapter 12, Conclusion, ties together the components that will enable you to effectively manage your profitable growth and strategic dominance in today’s Age of Revolutionary Change.
+Chapter 12, The Age of Revolutionary Change, ties together the components that will enable you to effectively manage your profitable growth and strategic dominance in today’s Age of Revolutionary Change.